terascope/teraslice/docs/packages/data-mate/overview.md

 ### every

-`every(INPUT, args) - Validates that the function specified returns true for every single value in the list`
+`every(input, args) - Validates that the function specified returns true for every single value in the list`

 `args: { fn: String, options: Any }`